meridian-analytics/maipl/terraform/modules/minio/README.md

 # MinIO Terraform Module

 This Terraform module deploys MinIO instances on OpenStack infrastructure.
-It creates multiple MinIO instances with attached storage volumes, configurable networking, and security groups.
+It creates MinIO instances with attached storage volumes, configurable networking, and security groups.
+The module supports multiple data volumes per instance, allowing for distributed storage configurations.

 ## Features

-- Creates multiple MinIO instances with configurable specifications
+- Creates MinIO instances with configurable specifications
-- Provisions and attaches storage volumes to each instance
+- Provisions and attaches multiple storage volumes to each instance
+- Supports configurations with more volumes than instances (e.g., 1 server with 4 data volumes)
 - Configurable security groups and networking
 - Supports different environments and project naming